 Wed 19 — Sat 22 Aug · 21:15–22:00

-Eva Maria Westbroek returns to Heilig Landstichting.
-Six young talents work on a varied opera repertoire with the generous artist Eva Maria Westbroek, who can help the young singers cross a threshold towards a freer and more meaningful vocal artistry.
+World-renowned Dutch opera singer Eva Maria Westbroek guides six young talents through a wide variety of opera repertoire.
+Like no other, this generous artist helps the young singers find a freer and more meaningful vocal artistry.
 With Daan Boertien, piano and vocal coaching.

 Piet Gerritszaal